• Skip to main content

 • 3 Green chili 2 -3 adjust as per your spice level, chopped

-• 1 tbsp Lemon juice
+• 1 tablespoon Lemon juice

-• 1 tbsp Pomegranate Arils
+• 1 tablespoon Pomegranate Arils

 Protein/Pantry